Techtonica/curriculum/command-line/command-line-interface.md

 - Copy a file to a directory

 ### Lesson

-First, spend 5 minutes setting up *bash* in your terminal by following [these directions](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/).
-Some of the common commands we are about to use require *bash*, but the Catalina operating system on Mac uses a *zsh* shell by default.

 Video walkthrough of lesson slides: [Command Line Interface](https://drive.google.com/open?id=1ELQmWotq5CefBojysrHnqcDNV0xXutDx)
 - Please watch the video the first time without working along with the demonstration.
 Just absorb the concepts.
 Then, you can watch the demonstration a second time and code with the instructor if you like.